rightkick/Notes/terraform/README.md

 - `terraform state list`: list the configured resources, as recorded from the state file.
 - `terraform state show <resource>`: show attributes of a matching resource, as recorded from the state file.

 ## Lifecycle management
-One can affect how terraform handles the lifecycle of resources when updating the infrastructure through the use of lifecycle rules.
+One can affect how Terraform handles the lifecycle of resources when updating the infrastructure through the use of lifecycle rules.
 Example:
 ```
 resource `local_file` `test_file`{
     filename = "test_file.txt"